BerlinSky/athena-template/iterations.md

 ---

-## Iteration 11. _Add the behavior to "the my favorites" menu_
+## Iteration 11. _Add the behavior to the "my favorites" menu_

 ### Branch: my-favorites-2

 ### Design Goals:
-1. Implement the expected behavior to "the my favorites" menu
+1. Implement the expected behavior to the "my favorites" menu
 2. Save the user options to the local storage

 ### Developer's Notes